dantleech/blog/content/posts/2024/12-23-the-year-this-year.md

 bed was adjacent to the chimney stack and as I would find out later it was **damp** .
 I've learnt lots of new terms: **chimney stack**, hygroscopic salts, efflorescence, flashing, pointing, reflaunching.
-I learnt how to spell **scaffolding** and the pain of inspecting an unused, shared, chimney the 4th floor.
+I learnt how to spell **scaffolding** and the absurd effort required to access a large, shared, chimney on a pitched roof.

 This year I had **1 scaffolding** and lots of associated **trauma**.